Exiled Turkish journalist attacked outside home in Germany

-ANKARA, Turkey (AP) — A Turkish journalist, who is critical of President Recep Tayyip Erdogan’s government and has been living in exile in Germany, was injured after being attacked outside his home by three men who reportedly warned him to stop writing.
+ANKARA, Turkey (AP) — A Turkish journalist who is critical of President Recep Tayyip Erdogan’s government and has been living in exile in Germany said he was attacked and injured outside his home in suburban Berlin by three men who reportedly warned him to stop writing.

-Erk Acarer, a columnist for Turkey’s independent Birgun newspaper, said in a video posted on Twitter that the attack occurred late Wednesday in the courtyard of his home outside Berlin.
-He sustained some swelling on his head and was kept at a hospital for several hours for observation.
+Erk Acarer, a columnist for Turkey’s independent Birgun newspaper, said in a video posted on Twitter that the attack occurred late Wednesday in the courtyard of his home.
+The 48-year-old sustained some swelling on his head and was kept at a hospital for several hours for observation.

-Berlin police confirmed the assault, saying Acarer was attacked by several people on Wednesday evening in the Rudow district.
+Berlin police confirmed the assault and said three people attacked Acarer on Wednesday night in the Rudow area of southern Berlin.

+“These men attacked him in the yard of a house; two allegedly punched and kicked him, while one secured this whole scene," Berlin police spokesperson Patricia Braemer said.

+Braemer said: “Following first investigations, which started yesterday, it cannot be excluded that his job as a journalist is the background for this assault.”

 In a video posted on Twitter, Acarer said that one of his attackers warned him in Turkish: “You will not write."

-Earlier, the journalist posted a photograph of himself, saying he was attacked “with fists and knives.”
+The journalist posted a photograph of himself earlier and said he was attacked “with fists and knives.”

 “I know the attackers.
 I will never surrender to fascism,” Acarer wrote.